Phone: 02085632224 / 07958060748Awards:

 The story starts out in a library so (after introductions) I open the session by asking the children about libraries and librarians they know.
 We also talk about how magical it is to get lost in a story - and about whether anyone has ever wanted to become part of the story they were reading.
 I then introduce the book and give a 10-15 minute reading.
 This is followed by questions from the children about being a writer, how I get my ideas, my other books and so on.

 As part of the Q&A I show the children how I work with my illustrator who lives in Bosnia - from rough drafts through to final images that go into the books.
 They always find this fascinating - and everyone loves Brian the boa with the cage keys stuck down his throat, which he then burps up for Henry to release the lions!
+Where time allows I can aslo offer a simple workshop where the children can brainstorm and write their own simple descriptions of the key story characters, then choose and draw their favourite.

 Years 2,3,4 - Eeek!
 The Runaway Alien (7-10 yrs - used by Get London Reading), Walter Brown and the Magician's Hat (7-9 yrs), The Secret Lake (8-11 yrs) - 50 minutes